craig552uk/craig552uk.github.com/poems/10-months-old.md

 While she grinned at the wind
 in her face and in her hair and in her ears.

-Glowing admirers obit around her.
+Glowing admirers orbit around her.
 Shining encouraging eyes.
 Warming tender words.